AnserShafiq/Booksmarks-Application/README.md

-# Bookmarker LocalStorage App
+# Booksmarks-Application

-Simple application for bookmarking webistes.
-This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial.
-It uses localStorage for storing bookmarks

-### Version
-1.0.0
+Created a small level Bookmarks Web App where the user can save his related links.

+# Languages Used
+1) JavaScript
+2) Html
+3) CSS
+4) Bootstrap

-### Usage
+# Usage

-Just download and open index.html.
-It is all client side
+Just clone or download the elements of this repo and open it with VS Code and Make it Live.

+# Web App's Link